kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 Emails are a birthplace.
 I was born under an August sky at age seven: the internet cable had been wired through our living room computer in the morning and I made my first decision about my pseudonymous self in the evening.
 I was too young to broadcast my full name to faraway strangers, so I christened myself a new identity.
 In this new world order, I was much more cosmopolitan and worldly.
 I was me; as someone else; closer to a dreamt-up self.
 Rarely do we get to choose who we want to be—yet at seven, an email gave me power, and it gave me place.

 The networked mail system was invented in the 1970s because scientists wanted to talk to each other about laboratory findings; but in the decades that followed, the email protocol became a communication lifeline, a junk drawer, and then a passport to everything else.
 An email was a token of possibility and personality shared with every account I created after.
-I find a constellation of myself looking back, versions of me made for playing virtual penguin games and messaging friends; and ordering food and hailing cars and paying credit card bills.
+I find a constellation of myself looking back, versions of me made for playing virtual penguin games and messaging friends; and ordering food and hailing cars and paying bank statements.

 All my online memories are time-stamped and scattered across different addresses.
 An email says something about you: it’s the promise that you belong to cyberspace.